If you build it, they will do absolutely nothing.

-Inexperienced entrepreneurs often try to anticipate the objections (“If you’re busy Thursday then…”) in the email, but this is not maximally respectful of your prospect’s reading time.
-If they’re busy Thursday, let them tell you that; they’ll likely counterpropose a time if they’re very interested.
-If they come back with simple “I’m busy Thursday.”, propose a different time, or offer to accommodate their schedule.
+Inexperienced entrepreneurs often try to anticipate the objections (“If you’re busy Thursday then... ”) in the email, but this is not maximally respectful of your prospect’s reading time.
+If they’re busy Thursday, let them tell you that; they’ll likely propose a time if they’re very interested.
+If they come back with simple “I’m busy Thursday,” propose a different time, or offer to accommodate their schedule.

 How should you go about following up?

-There are tools that automate this process, but they create time efficiency for sales reps while creating time inefficiency for customers who use non-response as a way to discretely communicate disinterest.
-Since you can afford to be very liberal with your use of time as an early-stage founder, just write your follow-up emails by hand and send them manually.
-You can do twenty in 10 minutes if you’re organized.
+There are tools that automate this process, but they create time efficiency for sales reps while creating time inefficiency for customers who use nonresponse as a way to discretely communicate disinterest.
+Since you can afford to be very liberal with your use of time as an early stage founder, just write your follow-up emails by hand and send them manually.
+You can do 20 in 10 minutes if you’re organized.

 What should you ask for on the call?

 Your calls will generally be very different depending on whether you’re selling a low-cost product or a high-cost product.
-Different industries and geographies have different understandings for what “expensive” actually means, but broadly speaking, from a startup perspective, software which costs less than $500 a month supports low-touch sales and software which costs more than $5,000 or so annually requires high-touch sales.
+Different industries and geographies have different understandings for what “expensive” actually means, but broadly speaking, from a startup perspective, software that costs less than $500 a month supports low-touch sales, and software that costs more than $5,000 or so annually requires high-touch sales.

 Low-touch sales can eventually be completed passively without human interaction, but you’re using yourself as an accelerant for learning for the time being.

 Many startups offering low-cost software offer a free trial.
-For your first few customers, free trials are likely to give people an easy way out of actually successfully adopting your software: they simply won’t get around to adopting it and cancel before the end of the trial.
+For your first few customers, free trials are likely to give people an easy way out of actually successfully adopting your software: They simply won’t get around to adopting it and cancel before the end of the trial.
 Instead of offering free trials, strongly consider offering ludicrously good help with onboarding or integrating the customer.
-If you have a data import step which has to happen, for example, offer to do all the button-pushing yourself (including data cleanup) if they just email you the files.
+If you have a data import step that has to happen, for example, offer to do all the button pushing yourself (including data cleanup) if they just email you the files.

 Some products are intrinsically complicated and are not amenable to simple order taking; the customer will need to actually see evidence that the product will fit their purpose prior to getting the ball rolling on purchasing the product.
-In that case, you should spend your time on the call establishing rapport with the customer, learning about their problems and motivations, qualifying them, and if appropriate ask for an opportunity to do a longer ~45 minute demo call or present a “formal proposal.”
+In that case, you should spend your time on the call establishing rapport with the customer, learning about their problems and motivations, qualifying them, and if appropriate, asking for an opportunity to do a longer ~45-minute demo call or present a “formal proposal.”
 If they’re amenable to that, then you’re off to the races.
 We’ll cover the mechanics of more formal sales processes at a later date.

 How can you get better at this over time?

-In addition to building the sales process itself, as you get more mature as a company, you’re going to produce things adjacent to the product which make the sales process better.
-For example, as you start to develop a marketing footprint (e.g. guides on how your customers could improve something in their businesses), you can use those as conversation-starters for cold outreach.
-You can build software which allows you to productize creating unique value for your prospects, such as e.g. a web site speed analyzer if you’re selling web hosting, so that you can deliver outstanding value to people from your first conversation with them.
+In addition to building the sales process itself, as you get more mature as a company, you’re going to produce things adjacent to the product that make the sales process better.
+For example, as you start to develop a marketing footprint (e.g., guides on how your customers could improve something in their businesses), you can use those as conversation-starters for cold outreach.
+You can build software that allows you to productize creating unique value for your prospects, such as a website speed analyzer if you’re selling web hosting, so that you can deliver outstanding value to people from your first conversation with them.

 You can also feed what you learn from sales directly into the product itself: using the words customers do to describe things in the interface and documentation, for example.